shaneknopp/shaneknopp/README.md

 I'm a Colgate University graduate who majored in Computer Science with minors in Economics and Geology.
 I have a strong passion for software engineering and the convergence of technology with the financial services, banking, and private equity industries.
 The intersection of [earth sciences and numerical modeling](https://www.colgate.edu/news/stories/beneath-crust-taking-ct-scans-alaska) also piques my curiosity.

 **Tech Stack:**
-- Langages: Java, Python, Ruby on Rails, SQL
+- Langages: Java, Python, Ruby on Rails, PHP
+- Databases: SQL, Postgres
 - Data Processing: Fortran, R Studio, MATLAB
+- Data Engineering: Snowflake, Metabase, ETL Pipelines
 - Systems: Command Line, Version Control, Shell Scripting

 <!--